Deep breathing in labour – natural and effective pain relief

 This style of quick breathing can also halt your body’s production of oxytocin, which is the hormone responsible for progressing labour.
 By taking a long slow breath at the beginning of each contraction your blood will be oxygenated, which helps provide pain-relieving oxygen to the muscles of the uterus.

 Steady breathing will also give you something other than the pain to focus on.
-It’s for all of these reasons that guidance from the Royal College of Midwives recommends midwives should help mums-to-be with their breathing techniques.
+It’s for all of these reasons that the NHS Trust North Bristol recommends the SOS (sigh out slowly) breathing technique to help you through strengthening contractions.

 Most of the techniques we detail below use some form of visualisation to accompany the breathing.
 Positive visualisation is a great way to achieve relaxation in labour, as having a mental image to focus on will help take your mind off the contractions themselves.
 If you have any questions or concerns about any of the techniques, you can always ask your midwife or doctor for assistance and further guidance.